Check Out What Whales Are Doing With WYNN

-A whale with a lot of money to spend has taken a noticeably bearish stance on Wynn Resorts.
+Someone with a lot of money to spend has taken a bullish stance on Wynn Resorts WYNN.

-Looking at options history for Wynn Resorts WYNN we detected 13 strange trades.

 What's The Price Target?